-This SOP was adapted from SOPs in USEPA's groundwater quidance for RCRA and Superfund project managers (U.S. Environmental Protection Agency 2002).
-Portions of the applicable text are repeated With this forward, the authors and here.
-USEPA are acknowledged in sincerest appreciation.
-Edited and supplemental text is included to detail application information and procedures for use and deployment of the Snap Sampler[®] passive groundwater sampling device and method.
+This SOP was adapted from SOPs in USEPA's groundwater RCRA guidance for and Superfund project managers (U.S. Environmental Protection Agency Portions of the applicable text are repeated With this forward, the authors and here.
+USEPA acknowledged are in sincerest appreciation.
+Edited and supplemental text is included to detail application information and procedures for use and deployment of the Snap Sampler® passive groundwater sampling device and method.